« Return to Carnival 2020 Home

 Simpatia é Quase Amor

 Back in the heart of Ipanema, the group Simpatia é Quase Amor has more of a hippy vibe where gays are part of a gigantic rainbow where everyone is has a good time.
-In 2018, the start times for both events is 2PM, but expect to hang out and drink before the parade actually starts moving.
 Join Simpatia é Quase Amor before Carnival, and during Carnival week.
 Both events take place in Ipanema’s Praça General Osório.

 Bloco Toco Xona